ijusto/Information-Retrieval/README.md

 # Information-Retrieval
-Labs of the Information Retrieval course, University of Aveiro
+Labs and Assignments of the Information Retrieval course, University of Aveiro